hmsayem/alumni-api/README.md

     "email": "sayem@gmail.com"
 }
 ```
-> The request will update the username and email of the specified user.
+> This request will update the username and email of the specified user.
 Server will deny the request if the specified user is not same as the logged in user.

 ##### Get profiles of all users
 ```http